Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 MiMo-V2-Flash

 Pick GLM-5 if you want the stronger benchmark profile.
-MiMo-V2-Flash only becomes the better choice if knowledge is the priority or you need the larger 256K context window.
+MiMo-V2-Flash only becomes the better choice if knowledge is the priority or you want the cheaper token bill.

 Coding